 It is possible for a cat to be a carrier.
 That is they ‘carry’ and can pass on the infection but do not show any outward symptoms themselves.

-It is more difficult to diagnose in carrier cats as they only shed the bacteria intermittently and therefore may return negative test results.
+It is harder to diagnose bordetella in carrier cats as the bacteria is only shed intermittently, therefore they can return negative test results.

 Your veterinarian will prescribe a course of antibiotics to treat bordetella.